-- 1. Instructor is highly qualified, seeks continuous professional improvement, and is active in school and community activities. - 2.
-Activities for this instrument are beyond the local bargaining unit. - 3.
-Advanced Degree is the next level of education above where teacher entered the profession as defined by their local professional development committee and an accredited post-secondary institution. - 4.
-Industry Credential may be defined as being recognized within industry of having advanced knowledge and technical skill in a givenfield. - 5.
-Innovative resources to curriculum efforts include task forces, state committees, and education initiatives above the locallevel. - 6.
+- 3. Advanced Degree is the next level of education above where teacher entered the profession as defined by their local professional development committee and an accredited post-secondary institution. - 4.
+Industry Credential may be defined as being recognized within industry of having advanced knowledge and technical skill in a given field. - 5.
+Innovative resources to curriculum efforts include task forces, state committees, and education initiatives above the local level. - 6.
 Community and industry activities may include Chamber of Commerce, fair boards, extension programs, commodity associations, etc.